ottenwbe/bosh-install/README.md

     secret_key=..." >> terraform.tfvars
     ```

-    We will make use of the variables.
+    You will make use of the variables when destroying then environment.
 To this end, make sure that there is no whitespace in each line of terraform.tfvars.
     This also means, if you do not want to keep your credentials in a file, you have to modify parts of the scripts!

 ### The One with the Infrastructure as Code ###

 The whole bosh infrastructure is defined in Hashicorp's HCL.
 In particular,
 the vpc, network, firewalls, the jumpbox instance, and the NAT instance.
 The bosh-director, however, will be rolled out using [bosh cli v2](https://github.com/cloudfoundry/bosh-cli).
+The following sections will describe how you can organize and define terraform files.

 #### Variables ###